Electronic cigarette and e-cigarette liquid marketing: International

 Regulations for e-cigarette advertising vary internationally.
 Many countries lack specific e-cigarette regulations or are not subject to the same restrictions as traditional cigarettes.
 Brazil prohibited the selling and advertising of e-cigarettes in 2013, whereas Finland treated them as medical products and prohibited only advertising.
 As of 2017 48 countries worldwide had implemented e-cigarette regulations.
+As of 2025, the World Health Organization reported that 133 countries regulate vapes and similar devices in some way.

 The sale of nicotine e-cigarettes is prohibited in 13 of the 59 countries that regulate such products, according to a 2014 World Health Organization report.
 Most allowed nicotine e-cigarettes to be sold to the general population.
 The report also listed 29 countries regulate sales to minors.

-A 2016 World Health Organization report suggested regulating advertisin, promotion, and sponsorships.
+A 2016 World Health Organization report suggested regulating advertising, promotion, and sponsorships.

 E-cigarettes containing nicotine are listed as drug delivery devices in some countries, and marketing was restricted.

 Organizations such as the Electronic Cigarette Association, Consumer Advocates for Smoke-Free Alternatives Association, and Vapers International, Inc., lobbied to impede restrictions.